ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Project Gamma is a temporary name.
 The project is being merged/using the world/setting of birdsandbees' tabletop rpg project.
 Project Delta is the overarching 'group' that is creating project gamma among other things.
 - See [[Card & TTRPG Outline & Plans]] and [[Card Game Onboarding]] for more general information.

-The following couple paragraphs are somewhat inaccurate and cringe but I'm leaving them in the doc for now.
+The following couple paragraphs are somewhat inaccurate, outdated, and cringe, but I'm leaving them in the doc for now.
 >Project Gamma is a drafting / deck building / card game for 2-8 players with a focus on varied, open ended deckbuilding, player agency, and interactive back and forth gameplay.
 It can be played as either a cube draft or constructed with decks made by players before the game.

 >In games you will play units and attack your opponent to reduce their life to 0 (starting at 20), but within this there is a lot of room for different strategies!
 The game is played in a dynamic shared round system, and seeks to reduce non-games to a minimum.
 You will look to leverage hidden information, tempo, and card advantage to overcome your opponent and win the game.